-Some type of approved toner vacuuming system is important because toner consists of very fine particles that will pass right through a normal vacuum filter, and blow out the exhaust, creating a real mess.

-- A small screw driver (Common Style) - A Phillips head screwdriver with removable tips - Small flush cutting electronic type wire cutters
+- Some type of approved toner vacuuming system is important because toner consists of very fine particles that will pass right through a normal vacuum filter, and blow out the exhaust. - A small screw driver (Common Style) - A Phillips head screwdriver with removable tips - .
+Small flush cutting electronic type wire cutters

-REQUIRED SUPPLIES
+SUPPLIES REQUIRED